 Clean code should be focused.
 Every class function or module should only be concerned about a single responsibility. **The result will be clean, testable code with minimal to no duplication. **

 Clean code should be taken care of by all developers.
 Keep it simple to make the next developer's life easier.
 Making use of modern development patterns and paying attention to things like formatting or variable naming will help you to achieve this goal.

 To achieve intelligible, flexible, maintainable and testable applications, you should strive for a clear Separation of Concerns in every part of your application.

 Here is a quick TLDR to sum SOLID application design up:

 Writing a test suite for your application is fundamental for the maintainability of your application for future developers.

 A test suite will make sure that everything is working as intended without you having to manually start the whole application to test that one small change you made to a database model.
 A good test suite always takes less time than you think in the short term, and will save you from many long term headaches.

 Try to keep your naming conventions consistent and readable because keep in mind, code is maintained by people, not computers.

-You should aim for a high coverage of business critical parts of your application and for at least sufficient enough coverage of utilities and smaller working parts to be confident that any future changes are caught by your test suite which results in failure.
+You should aim for high coverage of business-critical parts of your application and for at least sufficient enough coverage of utilities and smaller working parts to be confident that your test suite catches any bugs caused by future changes.

 it('should ...') naming convention.